acm-dbit/mongodb-workshop/README.md

         - bhp
     - color
     - safety
-        - airbag (if airbags isn't present then this field is omitted else its type is associated with the _key_)
+        - airbag (if airbags isn't present then this field is omitted else its type(i.e. airbag type, for eg:- front/front and rear) is associated with the _key_)
         - sb_warn (seatbelt warning)
  - Eg:-
     ```js